WFSC-DataWrangling-Sp25/Guzman_DW_FinalProject/scripts/Guzman-DW-Final-Project.md

 3. Rename columns
 4. Transform to long-format
 5. Join with taxonomy database
-6. Plot richness and relative abundance for all taxa and for EPT taxa
+6. Plot richness and relative abundance

 # Set-Up